SeansGravy/Yo/docs/USER_GUIDE.md

 * PDF ingestion requires `unstructured[local-inference]`, `pdfminer.six`, and `chardet>=5.2`.
 Install `pytesseract` plus the Tesseract binary for OCR of scanned pages.
 * XLSX ingestion requires `openpyxl` alongside `chardet>=5.2`.
 * When dependencies are missing or a format is unsupported, the CLI and Lite UI now return clear error messages instead of aborting the entire run.
+* Detailed ingestion diagnostics (chunk counts, durations, and tracebacks) are written to `data/logs/yo.log` so you can audit long-running imports.

 ### 4.2 `ask` — Query the knowledge base